Scott’s Book Review: What Worlds Will You Explore?

 For any scientist, communication is a central part of the game.
 Yet most scientists did not major in English, nor did they receive great educational training about the field.
 Usually, they were focusing on their science.
 To compound matters, most graduate programs not at top research centers provide sparse resources to educate researchers.
 To supplement such a linguistic shortcoming, this book, laudably in its ninth edition, seeks to introduce the field to the scientific community.…

-The World of Life & Work
+The World of Technology & Work

-Software / Tech / Biostats
+Software / Engineering / Statistics

 • Engineering Management for the Rest of Us